pilcrowonpaper/arctic/docs/pages/providers/gitea.md

 OAuth 2.0 provider for Gitea.

-Also see the [OAuth 2.0](/guides/oauth2) guide.
+Also see the [OAuth 2.0](/guides/oauth2) guide and [Gitea OAuth 2.0 provider docs](https://docs.gitea.com/development/oauth2-provider).

-Read the Gitea OAuth2 Provider docs [Here](https://docs.gitea.com/development/oauth2-provider).

 ## Initialization